, ,

 So how can brands adapt their approach to the ever-evolving social media landscape and enable themselves to make the most of these hugely powerful platforms?

 To answer this question, Little Dot Studios’ Director of Entertainment, James Loveridge sat down with four guests at our ‘Transforming Brands into Broadcasters’ event earlier this year, and discussed what they’ve seen drive meaningful social media success.
 His guests included; Tiktok’s Head of Partnership Solutions and Global Business Marketing, Lucy Banks; Social & Digital Director at Warner Bros.
-Discovery, Kirsty Sloan; AVOD Business Development Director/Exec Producer at NBCUniversal Media, Matthew Snead; and our very own Senior Vertical Video Producer, Jen Leeming, who was previously at ITV working on the Love Island social media accounts
+Discovery, Kirsty Sloan; AVOD Business Development Director/Exec Producer at NBCUniversal Media, Matthew Snead; and our very own Senior Vertical Video Producer, Jen Leeming, who was previously at ITV working on the Love Island social media accounts.

 Each of these digital experts have worked extensively across social platforms and entertainment businesses, bringing intimate understanding of how broadcasters operate across these platforms.
 So we asked them to consider how brands can leverage these learnings and start to operate like broadcasters, when it comes to the content they create for their audiences and online communities.